 Brisbane's pipes and drums for 70 years

-The City of Brisbane Pipe Band (COBPB) was formed in 1950, after a meeting at the YMCA in Edward St, Brisbane.
+Brisbane Pipe Band was initially formed (as the City of Brisbane Caledonian Pipe Band) in 1950, after a meeting at the YMCA in Edward St, Brisbane.

 Tartan, crests and symbolism

-COBPB wears McNeill of Barra tartan.
-The band initially wore Anderson tartan, chosen because it was distinctively different from other Brisbane bands’ tartan at the time.
+The band wears McNeill of Barra tartan; initially, the band wore Anderson tartan, chosen because it was distinctively different from other Brisbane bands’ tartan at the time.
 However, in 1986 the band adopted McNeill of Barra to honour the important role the McNeill family played in the life of the band, especially long-serving Pipe Major Ian McNeill.
 The band still has a family connection today – Ian’s daughter is still a current playing member.

 For the same reason, the band also currently uses the McNeill clan crest and motto, ‘Buaidh No Bas’ (Gaelic for ‘victory or death’ – not a motto we take too seriously, thankfully!), in all formal marketing and communications.